 And this chart compares the effectiveness of barriers versus manual beach removal.

 The first phase of our project is the design, manufacture and installation of a new sargassum barrier as outlined on this website.
 The subsequent operation and maintenance of the barrier has been organized as a second, separate phase of the project and will not be paid for with funds raised thru this website.

 PHASE 1 - MANUFACTURE & INSTALLATION

 Fundraising for the installation of a sargassum barrier is being managed by the Yucatan Environmental Fund (YEF) as a non-profit environmental venture so that all donations may be counted as tax-deductible contributions in the US and Mexico.
-We aim to raise 70% of the required Phase 1 funding from property owners in the High Impact Zone (HIZ) along the southern and central beachfront.
-The remaining 30% will come from friends, local businesses and other property owners in North Akumal who care about the viability of our marine environment, our pristine beaches and local tourism.
+We aimed to raise 70% of the required Phase 1 funding from property owners in the High Impact Zone (HIZ) along the southern and central beachfront.
+The remaining 30% has come from friends, local businesses and other property owners in North Akumal who care about the viability of our marine environment, our pristine beaches and local tourism.
 The Phase 1 budget includes $100,000 USD in contingency funds needed to GUARANTEE an immediate resolution to any unexpected issues that might harm turtle hatchlings or cause excess sargassum to accumulate along the headlands south of the barrier.

 PHASE 2 - ONGOING MAINTENANCE

 Once we've worked with YEF to raise sufficient funds to cover the entire Phase 1 budget, this website will be shut down and project management will be taken over by a Mexican non-profit, EcoProteccion Akumal (EPA).
 EPA will contract with the barrier manufacturer, Okeanis, and, separately, a local project manager who will keep the barrier in operation during the sargassum season and in storage during the winter months.